anandu06dev/ng4StarterKit/README.md

 @TODO [image]

 ## Services
-Services are elementary artifacts in Angular.
-Most of the functionality that does not belong in a component will be added to a service.
+Singleton services are elementary strategies in typical Angular applications.
+Most of the functionality that does not belong in a component would normally be added to a service.
-Technically services are just plain TypeScript classes with business functionality.
-We focus on the service layers of Domain-Driven Design which comprises application-, domain- and infrastructure services.
-Angular provides a dependency injection mechanism for instantiating and bootstrapping the required dependencies.
-The constructor injection pattern is the one enforced by Angular.
-If we want to organize scope and lifetime successfully we must adhere to a few basic guidelines:
+We focus on the service strategy of Domain-Driven Design which knows application-, domain- and infrastructure services.

+If we want to coordinate scope and lifetime successfully we must adhere to a few basic guidelines:

 **» Services shared through the module providers array**<br/><br/>
 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/DI_Module.PNG)